hbctraining/Intro-to-ChIPseq/lessons/12_functional_analysis.md

                        tssRegion=c(-1000, 1000), verbose=FALSE)
 ```

-If you take a look at what is stored in `peakAnnoList`, you will see a summary of genomic features for each sample:
+If you take a look at what is stored in `peakAnnoList`, you will see that the peak annotations have been summarized for you based on genomic features:

 ```
 > peakAnnoList